Mike Ryan (catcher): Playing career

 After a one-game, late-season trial in 1964 and an extended audition in 1965, Ryan's major league career began in earnest in 1966.
-Although an excellent defensive catcher, he struggled as a hitter during his MLB tenure.
-In 636 MLB games played, he collected 370 hits in 1,920 at bats for a .193 batting average.
-Of all non-pitchers since 1930 with at least 1,000 at-bats, only one, Ray Oyler (.175 BA), has a lower average.
+Although an excellent defensive catcher, he struggled as a hitter during his major league tenure.
+In 636 games played, he collected 370 hits in 1,920 at bats for a .193 batting average.
+Of all non-pitchers since 1930 with at least 1,000 at-bats, only one, Ray Oyler, at .175, has a lower average.
 During Ryan's nine full seasons in the majors, he batted over .200 only three times.
 As Boston's most-used catcher in 1966, Ryan hit .214 in 116 games.
 Three years later, again as a first-string receiver who appeared in 133 games with the 1969 Phillies, he hit a career-high 12 home runs and batted .204.
 Then, in 1973, in limited service backing up regular Bob Boone, Ryan hit .232 in 69 at bats.
 Ryan's solid defensive credentials were reflected by his .991 fielding percentage.

 In 1967, appearing in a team-high 79 games as a catcher, Ryan helped the "Impossible Dream" Red Sox win the American League pennant.
 He was the roommate of Tony Conigliaro, before Conigliaro sustained a season-ending injury after being hit by a pitch on August 18.
 Ryan appeared in Game 4 of the 1967 World Series as a late-inning replacement for starting catcher Elston Howard, going hitless in two at bats against Baseball Hall of Famer Bob Gibson.
 Then in 1974, Ryan was a reserve on the Pirates team that won the National League Eastern Division.

 On May 2, 1970, Ryan and Tim McCarver both broke their hands in a game between the Phillies and the San Francisco Giants.
 With their catching corps depleted, the Phils were forced to use Jim Hutto as a defensive substitute, even though he was an outfielder and first baseman.
 Ryan was able to return two months later on July 6, but landed on the disabled list again on August 15.
 Consequently, he played only 46 games that season.